 Fun fact #5: Still waiting for that first visitor from Bhutan…

 Visitors from Nepal to this website are currently quite regular, but there’s not a single visitor from Bhutan.
 I like happy visitors and Bhutan is the only country in the world where happiness is enshrined in the country’s constitution.
-I do wonder why there are no visitors from certain countries, such as Bhutan, Honduras, Libya and Jamaica.
+I do wonder why there are no visitors from certain countries, such as Bhutan and Libya.
 My assumption was that there must be no interest in classic lenses in these regions, and therefore no Google search queries related to classic lenses.

 However, checking the Google Search Console, it shows impressions from approx. 50 more countries where this website was shown in Google search engine result pages, but received no click on the search result snippet.